-SF State continues to require face coverings to be worn indoors unless an individual is in an office along with a door that can be closed.
+SF State continues to require face coverings to be worn indoors unless an individual is in an office alone with a door that can be closed.

 For indoor in-person meetings, a virtual alternative such as Zoom must be available for those who cannot attend in person.
 Face coverings are required while indoors.
 If food or drink are involved, attendees must be able to remain 6 feet apart at all times.
-For more information about serving food/drinks, please contact email@example.com.
+Contact email@example.com for more information about serving food/drinks.

-Events or meetings with more than 100 people require approval from the Budget & Logistics group.
-Find more information about how to propose a larger meeting on the Events and Meetings section of Building & Available Spaces page.
+To learn more about how to propose a large meeting on campus, visit the Conferences, Events, and Meetings section of the Building & Available Spaces page.

 Support for Staff and Faculty